Farmer-Markus/s25rttr-android/README.md

 Currently you need to put the settlers 2 data into the `android-project/app/src/main/assets/share/s25rttr/S2` folder.

-I'll add a file choosing feature in future.
+I'll add a file choosing feature in the future.

 # How to build